mmmuscus/Shadow-Functions-Engine/README.md

 * Character attribute editors (can this character block light? can it block player movement?)
 * Animation pipeline

 The next big update of the project (3.0.0.) will be the entity update.
-In this version i plan to add different entities with different attributes, for example: torches that emit light, NPCs that can be interacted with, posts that have text on them etc.
+In this version I plan to add different entities with different attributes, for example: torches that emit light, NPCs that can be interacted with, posts that have text on them etc.